Carlos Garrocho

 Carlos Miguel dos Santos Franco Garrocho (born 26 January 1974) is an Angolan retired footballer who played as a midfielder, winger, and attacker.
 Spending nearly his entire career in Portugal, Garrocho earned one cap for the Angola national team in 2002.

 Career

-Garrocho started his career with C.D.
-Arrifanense.
+Garrocho started his career with Arrifanense.
 In 2001, he signed for Walsall in the English Football League First Division, where he made five appearances and scored zero goals.
 After that, he played for Portuguese clubs Lusitânia and Famalicão before retiring.